<Paid sponsorship with BIO Planet>

 I have to admit I am a bit hooked on U-Tube blogger videos of “what I eat in a day” so when BIO planet asked me to make one ( in French) I downloaded an app and got to work.
 I share my recipes in this blog post.

-Follow the link to see the videos here
+Follow the link to BIO Planet for the interview here

 Overnight soaked oats in almond milk with granola, turmeric, banana and papaya with Three Ginger tea by Pukka